 She had hoped so much to see her husband in Baščaršija during the ceasefire, let him caress her stomach with their new baby inside, spend those days with the rest of the family.
 Jasminka would have played with her young cousins and they would all have had a nice meal together.

-‘But the ceasefire has already started!’
-She remembered with sadness.
+But the ceasefire has already started, she remembered with sadness.

 The stitch on the side of her belly returned.
 A raucous call from the woman reminded her of the meal.
 She went down to the kitchen.
 Two older men sat at the table, still wearing their hats.